joswr1ght/markdown-labtemplate/README.md

 Required utilities are installed.
 ```

+Optional: If you an ubuntu user you can read through the ubuntu_install.sh
+script and modify as needed.
+This script has not been thoroughly tested.
+It should however provide you with the walkthrough for all the modules
+needed on a Ubuntu 18.04+ system.

 ### Lab Writing Notes

 Write the lab instructions in Markdown format, placing the files in the